 copyResources Т Т F F

 useRemoteResources Т F Т F

-lows a query to be Directs the Roxie cluster to copy the data locally.
+Directs the Roxie cluster to use the remote instance of the data until it can copy the da- ta locally.
+This al- lows a query to be available immedi- ately while the da- ta is copied.
+Directs the Roxie cluster to copy the data locally.
 The query cannot be executed until the data is copied.
-This ensures optimum performance after the data is copied. the data from a remote location.
-The query can be executed immediately, but perfor- Will use data and indexes already loaded (placed on the Roxie cluster using DFU) but will not copy or read remote data.
+This ensures opti- mum performance after the data is copied. the data from a remote location.
+The query can be executed immedi- ately, but perfor- Will use data and indexes already loaded (placed on the Roxie cluster using DFU) but will not copy or read remote data.